bdraco/aiodiscover/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: '"It would be really cool if x did y..."'
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ## Use Case

-*Please provide a use case to help us understand your request in context*
+_Please provide a use case to help us understand your request in context_

 ## Solution

-*Please describe your ideal solution*
+_Please describe your ideal solution_

 ## Alternatives

-*Please describe any alternatives you've considered, even if you've dismissed them*
+_Please describe any alternatives you've considered, even if you've dismissed them_